A. Michael Noll: Biography

 Noll has a B.S.E.E. from Newark College of Engineering (now part of New Jersey Institute of Technology), an M.E.E. from New York University, and a Ph.D. in Electrical Engineering from the Polytechnic Institute of Brooklyn.
+He graduated from St. Benedict's Preparatory School in Newark, NJ, and after went down High Street to attend NCE.

 Before joining the Annenberg School for Communication, Noll had a varied career in basic research, telecommunication marketing, and science policy.
 He worked in the AT&T Consumer Products and Marketing Department where he performed technical evaluations and identified opportunities for new products and services, such as teleconferencing and videotex.

 He was Director of Technology Research and a Senior Affiliated Research Fellow at the Columbia Institute for Tele-information at Columbia University's Business School.
 He was affiliated with the Media Center at New York Law School, was a senior advisor to the Marconi Society, and was an adjunct faculty member of the Interactive Telecommunications Program at New York University's Tisch School of the Arts.
 He is an associate of the Quello Center at Michigan State University.

 In the early 1970s, Noll was on the staff of the President's Science Advisor at the White House and was involved with such issues as computer security and privacy, computer exports, scientific and technical information, and educational technology.

 From 1992 to 1994, Noll was dean of the USC Annenberg School for Communication for an interim period.
 During this time he formulated a broader vision of communication that resulted in a merger of USC academic units that study communication.
 He joined the faculty of the Annenberg School as a professor of communications in 1984 and became emeritus in 2006.

 The electrical-engineering honor society Eta Kappa Nu awarded him Honorable Mention as an Outstanding Young Electrical Engineer in 1970.